A Thriving Technology Cluster

 New Jersey’s top ICT company leaders are not only poised to take the lead in the State; they’ve jumped to the top of the pack.
 Our ICT companies comprise one of the most highly-concentrated, innovative, high-tech industry clusters in the country and it’s continuing to grow.

 Major ICT companies are building new sites – not for storage or trucks – for ICT technology centers.
-In March 2016, UPS held a big ground breaking ceremony for its new, 200,000 square foot ITC facility in Parsippany.
+In September 2017, UPS held a ribbon cutting ceremony for its new, 200,000 square foot ITC facility in Parsippany.

 AT&T also recently opened its Global Connections Center in Bedminster, now the Company’s worldwide command center.